photo of pluto

 • Rotation Period: 153 hours

-Who Discovered Pluto?
 Astronomers didn’t discover Pluto until 1930.
-Clyde Tombaugh, an astronomer at the Lowell Observatory — named for Percival Lowell who first predicted the location of the eccentric dwarf planet — finally located Pluto.
+Clyde Tombaugh, an astronomer at the Lowell Observatory — named for Percival Lowell, who first predicted the location of the eccentric dwarf planet — finally located Pluto.
 Tombaugh and his team used Lowell’s calculations in order to finally locate the last planet in our solar system.
 Lowell, while observing the orbits of Neptune and Pluto, noticed that something else was tugging at the ice giant’s orbits.
 That simple observation was enough to help the Lowell Observatory team figure out where Pluto was hiding.

-What is Pluto Known For?
+What Is Pluto Known For?

 Pluto is probably best known for being the only planet in the solar system to actually lose its planetary status.
 In 2006, the International Astronomical Union changed what it takes to be defined as a planet.
 As of 2006, a celestial body needs to meet three criteria to be considered a planet: